 If the engine cranks for a long time after trying to start the vehicle or the engine is slow to start, it could be from low fuel pressure inside the system.
 If the fuel system loses fuel over time, it could be from a faulty fuel pressure regulator or a leaky fuel injector.

-If the engine is stalling while running, there is a fuel delivery issue.
+If the engine is stalling while running, there could be a fuel delivery issue.
 This can be from a malfunctioning fuel pump, clogged fuel filter, or sticky fuel injector.
 There may be a little or a lot of hesitation depending on how hard the accelerator pedal is pressed.
 This symptom may feel like an engine misfire, but if it’s a fuel pressure issue it will manifest as uncontrolled combustion in the engine.

 Lagging Throttle Response

 If the engine is lagging after pressing the accelerator pedal, almost as it it’s chugging to get moving, it could be from a fuel pump having low fuel pressure, or there is a clog in the system like from a fuel filter.